mx-software-craftsman-community/mastering-extreme-programming/practices/corollary/single-code-base.md

 <br>

 All of them, perfectly avoidable problems.
-We decided to put hands-on and tackle the root cause: The messy and uncontrolled source code repository.And that's the trap in which organizations fall into when they have a system and get new customers with similar needs that the current system covers.
-They "reuse" the source code for every "flavor".
-So, when there is a new feature or bug that traverse all the code bases, in the best scenario the development must be replicated on each code base.
+We decided to put hands-on and tackle the root cause: The messy and uncontrolled source code repository.
 The mess was huge!
-It took us three weeks of hard work, but finally, we got a trusted single code base.
-How did we do it?
+It took us three weeks of hard work, but finally, we got a trusted single code base and established the guidelines for that nightmare will not happen again.
+What guidelines?
 I'll talk about it later in this post.

 <br>

 ## "_Rather than add more code bases, fix the underlying design problem that is preventing you from running from a single code base._"